kevind-wgu/rest_frameworks/README.md

 - See Avaje
 - Looks like a fairly minimalistic rest framework.
 Bare bones, but looked like it was seeing some adoption and looked really straight forward.
 - If I were going ultra minimalistic I think I would choose this.
+- Only one obvious developer, but it is designed as minimalistic so maybe it doesn't need more?

 ## Jersey
 - Mostly Implemented.
 Most of the CRUD service is working, no tests.